Visit Historic Attractions in Philadelphia Northeast Area

 Phone: +1 (215) 409-6600

 Whether you love to play games or are looking for an exciting nightclub, you'll find nothing but fun at the 24-hour Parx Casino.
 See if you can win at one of the 3,500 slot machines, 140 live table games, premier poker room with 60 poker tables, live racing and simulcast action, or take a break from the games to enjoy the on-site dining options.

 - Peddlers Village (20.97 miles)

-Discover a historic Bucks County village with charming colonial-style buildings, award winning gardens, distinctive Bucks County shopping and much more.
+Discover a historic Bucks County village with charming colonial-style buildings, award-winning gardens, more than 70 specialty shops and much more.

 Phone: +1 (215) 794-4000

 - Penn's Landing (19.67 miles)